Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 Then process *fixedfile.osm*.

-If you get the following error:
+If you get errors like this one:

     Error reading style file line 79 (fields=4) flag 'phstore' is invalid in non-hstore mode
     Error occurred, cleaning up

+or this one:

+    Postgis Plugin: ERROR:  column "tags" does not exist LINE 8: ...ASE WHEN "natural" IN ('mud') THEN "natural" ELSE tags->'wet...

-then you need to add the *hstore* flag to *osm2pgsql*:
+then you need to enable *hstore* extension to the db with `CREATE EXTENSION hstore;` and also add the *--hstore* flag to *osm2pgsql*.

-    osm2pgsql -s -C 300 -c -G --hstore --style openstreetmap-carto.style --tag-transform-script openstreetmap-carto.lua -d gis -H $HOSTNAME -U {{ pg_user }} [.osm or .pbf file]
+Enabling *hstore* extension and using it with *osm2pgsql* will fix those errors.

 ## Create indexes